Supporting Your Significant Other When They Decide to Get Plastic Surgery

 Being supportive doesn’t mean you can’t share your concerns.
 You should feel free to express your worries or fears, but do so in a loving way that doesn’t include shame or judgment.
 For example, rather than saying, “I don’t want you to look overdone,” try, “I’m afraid you’ll look different, and I love how you look now.”

-Remember, though, that this is your loved one’s decision: It’s their body and their choice.
+Remember, though, that this is your loved one’s decision: it’s their body and their choice.
 Even if you love everything about them, they may not feel as confident as they like.
 Or, they may just want to experiment with a new look.
 At the end of the day, it’s their right to change their body if they want.

 During Surgery

-Try to be there for your loved one the day of their procedure–whether by text, in person, or even just through private messages on social media.
+Try to be there for your loved one on the day of their procedure–whether by text, in person, or even just through private messages on social media.
 Sending words of encouragement will help your loved one feel supported and cared for at a time when they may feel nervous and vulnerable.

 If you’re not sure what to say, you could also simply ask how they’re doing.
 This will help your loved one know you are thinking of them and will also reinforce that you care about their health and safety.